Marwanid dynasty (Diyar Bakr): Territory

 The Marwanid realm in the Diyar Bakr region of Upper Mesopotamia (present day northern Iraq/southeastern Turkey) and Armenia, centered on the city of Amid (Diyarbakır).
 They also ruled over Akhlat, Bitlis, Manzikert, Nisibis, Erciş, Muradiye, Siirt, Cizre, Hasankayf, and temporarily ruled over Mosul and Edessa.

 History

 Origins

-According to most academic sources, the Marwanids were a Kurdish dynasty.
+According to most academic sources, the Marwanids were a Kurdish dynasty hailing from the Humaydi Tribe.
 The Encyclopaedia of Iran considers them as an Arab dynasty in one article, and refers to them as a Kurdish dynasty in another article.
 The Marwanids were Sunni Muslims.

-The founder of the dynasty was a shepherd, Abu Shujā Badh ibn Dustak.
+The founder of the dynasty was a shepherd, Badh ibn Dustak.
 He left his cattle, took up arms and became a valiant chief of war, obtaining popularity.
-When a member of the Buyid dynasty, Adud al-Dawla, who ruled Iraq, died in 983, Badh took Mayyāfāriqīn.
+When the Buyid emir Adud al-Dawla, who ruled Iraq, died in 983, Badh took Mayyāfāriqīn.
 He also conquered Diyarbakır, as well as a variety of urban sites on the northern shores of Lake Van.

 During the rebellion of Bardas Phokas the Younger in the Byzantine Empire, Bādh took advantage of the chaotic political situation to conquer the plain of Mush in Taron, an Armenian princedom annexed by the Byzantine Empire in 966.